 The ladybug nymph is about ½ inch in length, with an elongated, spiny body.
 It is black with red, orange or white markings.
 Their appearance can be quite alarming, but they won't harm either you or your plants.
 They will spend several weeks eating pest insects until they eventually pupate and emerge and adults.

 Lady beetles overwinter as adults in dry, protected areas such as tree bark, house shingles or even indoors in attics.
 They come out from cover in early spring and begin feeding and laying eggs right away.
-One female lady beetles can lay up to 1,000 eggs over a 3 month period.
+One female lady beetle can lay up to 1,000 eggs over a three-month period.
 When the young lady beetles emerge from the eggs as larvae, they look like the picture shown and begin feeding immediately.

 What Insects Do Lady Beetles Eat?

-Before you say yuck, consider that one nymph will eat about 400 aphids during the 3 weeks before it pupates.
-According to Ohio State University Extension, as an adult lady beetle, it will eat more than 5,000 aphids in its lifetime!
-They go on to say that while their favorite food seems to be aphids, lady beetles will also prey on soft scale, whitefly pupa, thrips and spider mites if no aphids are available.
+Before you say yuck, consider that one nymph will eat about 400 aphids in the three weeks before it pupates.
+According to Ohio State University Extension, an adult lady beetle will eat more than 5,000 aphids in its lifetime.

 Besides other insects, lady beetles also feed on pollen.
-Plant some of their favorite flowers, to attract lady beetles to your garden.
+Plant some of their favorite flowers, to attract them to your garden.
 These include Angelica, calendula, chives, Coreopsis, cosmos, dill, marigold, sweet alyssum, and yarrow.